MoD in legal battle over evacuation of Afghan special forces commandos to UK

 The Ministry of Defence is undertaking a review of some 2,000 resettlement applications after we revealed dozens of cases of former commandos being tortured, disappeared or killed by the Taliban.

-The commandos were members of two units CF 333 and ATF 444, known as the Triples, who were paid, trained and fought alongside UK special forces in Afghanistan.
+The commandos were members of two units, CF 333 and ATF 444 (also known as the Triples), who were paid, trained and fought alongside UK special forces in Afghanistan.

 Now it has emerged that the government is facing legal action over the way the review is being carried out.